brentd09/CourseInfo/Microsoft/Azure/AZ103/Notes.md

+copies of data, or configuration information for virtual machines (VMs), workloads, servers, or workstations.

 This method can be used for specialized workloads, virtual machines, or files, folders, and volumes.
 Specialized workloads can include SharePoint, [...]

+includes support for both Hyper-V and VMware